termbox/termbox2/README.md

 ### Language bindings (FFI and ABI compats)

-Basic examples in PHP, Python, Ruby, Go, and Zig are in the `demo/` directory.
+Basic examples in PHP, Python, Ruby, Go, Zig, and D are in the `demo/` directory.
 (Feel free to submit PRs for other languages.)

 ### Examples